-Lena Dominelli, Professor of Social Work at the University of Stirling and Chair of the IASSW Disaster Intervention, Climate Change and Sustainability Committee, shares guidelines for social workers during the Covid-19 pandemic.
+Lena Dominelli, Professor of Social Work at the University of Stirling, Chair of the IASSW Disaster Intervention, Climate Change and Sustainability Committee, and Chair of BASW’s special interest group on social work’s place in disasters (SPEDI), shares guidelines for social workers during the Covid-19 pandemic.

 Further information is available on the IASSW website, including a video message from Lena.

 Social workers, social care workers, and welfare assistants will be continuing to work with the public during the Covid-19 pandemic.
 What principles can help them work in anti-oppressive ways while protecting their own health and that of service users so as to ensure that the Coronavirus is not spread by them, especially to vulnerable others.
 Most of the skills that social workers have will be relevant even here.
 These include:

 - Doing no harm, neither to others nor to yourself.